Edge sampling using network local information: Bounding parameter

 The optimal transportation distance between $m_i$ and $m_j$ is defined as follows:

 where $\Pi(m_i,m_j)$ is the set of all probability measures on $V\times V$ with marginals $m_i$ and $m_j$.
 Intuitively, $\xi(k,k')$ represents the mass transported from $k$ to $k'$, and $W_1(m_i,m_j)$ is the optimal cost for moving a unit mass distributed evenly among neighbors of $i$ to neighbors of $j$.
-With this notion of distance between probability measures on $G$, the Ricci curvature of two nodes $i$ and $j$ is defined by
+With this notion of distance between probability measures on $G$, the curvature $\kappa$ defined for every pair of nodes $i$ and $j$ is

-Figure~\ref{fig: karate} shows Zachary's karate club network \cite{Zachary1977} together with information of Ricci curvatures of incident nodes (edges).
-Edges with negative curvatures are in blue, positive curvatures -- in red and zero curvatures -- in black; widths of edges are proportional to magnitudes of curvatures.
+To illustrate, in Figure~\ref{fig: karate} we show the Zachary's karate club network \cite{Zachary1977} together with the information of its curvatures for incident nodes.
+In particular, edges with negative curvatures are in blue, positive curvatures -- in red and zero curvatures -- in black; widths of edges are proportional to magnitudes of curvatures.